milos85vasic/Dispatcher/README.md

 ## What is supported?

-Library supports http get as a mechanism to request something or to trigger an action.
+- Library supports http GET as a mechanism to request something or to trigger an action.
+- Static and dynamic routes
+- Routes for assets (static and dynamic)

 ## How to use it?
 - Import: